Grant-Giesbrecht/Grant-Giesbrecht.github.io/_posts/projects/2022-12-30-blinkenrechner.md

 </ul>
 The current interation of my CPU is the third.
 A top level overview of its features include:
 <ul>
-    <li><b>16-bit address bus</b> for 32KB of memory both in flash and RAM.
-This can be expanded to 64K of RAM due to two independently addressible RAM modules, and 128K of flash through four flash partitions.</li>
+    <li><b>16-bit address bus</b> for 64KB of memory both in flash and RAM.
+This can be expanded to 128K of RAM due to two independently addressible RAM modules, and 256K of flash through four flash partitions.
+Note: Each flash module stores 128 KB, but only half can be accessed at any given time.</li>
     <li>Carry and zero flags for <b>condition operations</b>.</li>
     <li><b>Timer and keyboard interrupts.</b></li>
     <li>Lots of <b>diagnostics blinkenlights</b> to see data move through the computer.</li>